Photo: Plasticsturgeon (flickr)

-There’s a law that says that when you fire a rifle, you’ll get smacked.
-And it won’t be by a policeman: the rifle itself will smack you right on the shoulder.
-This is due to the rifle’s “recoil.”
-Today, A Moment of Science looks at the law behind recoil.
+There’s a law that says that when you fire a rifle, you’ll get smacked, and it won’t be by a policeman.
+Rather, the rifle itself will smack you right on the shoulder.
+This is due to what’s called the rifle’s “recoil.”

 A rifle recoils because of the law of momentum.
-This law says that momentum is always conserved, or to put it another way, every action has an equal and opposite reaction.
-So, the forward momentum of the bullet equals the backward momentum of the recoil.
-How can the momentum of the bullet and the recoil be equal?
-Bullets are fast as—a speeding bullet.
+As you might expect, this law says that momentum is always conserved, so the forward-oriented momentum of the bullet equals the backward momentum of the recoil.
+But how can the momentum of the bullet and the recoil be equal if bullets are as fast as, well, a speeding bullet?

-It’s not speed that must balance: it’s momentum.
-Momentum depends on speed and mass.
-While bullets have a very small mass and a very fast speed, rifles have a relatively large mass compared to a bullet, so the recoil has a relatively slow speed.
-The small and fast bullet balances the larger and slower rifle.
+It’s important to remember that speed and momentum are actually different — albeit related — things, so it’s not the speed that has to be equal.
+Momentum depends on both speed and mass.
+While bullets have a very small mass and a very fast speed, because rifles have a relatively large mass compared to a bullet, the recoil has a relatively slow speed.